 Weijia Jiang Age

 She was born on June 6, 1983, in Xiamen, China.
-Jiang is 37 years old in 2020 and celebrates her birthday on June 6 every year.
+Jiang is 37 years old and celebrates her birthday on June 6 every year.

 Weijia Jiang Height

-Drawing from her photos, Jiang is quite short in stature. her height is around 5 feet 4 inches (Approx 1.6m).
+Drawing from her photos, Jiang is quite short in stature.
+Her height is around 5 ft 4 in (Approx 1.6m).